-We head south for an art-inspired road trip to the Cincinnati Art Museum, Pyramid Hill Sculpture Park & Museum, Yellow Springs’ Village Artisans and more.
+We head to southwest Ohio for an art-inspired road trip to the Cincinnati Art Museum, Pyramid Hill Sculpture Park & Museum, Yellow Springs’ Village Artisans and more.

 It’s our pleasure to bring you along on this art-inspired road trip through southwest Ohio, and this year we’ve teamed up with Ohio.
-Find It Here. to hit the road.
-We visit a museum that was known as “The Art Palace of the West” when it opened in 1886, a Cincinnati restaurant where the culinary and visual arts meet, a park that’s home to over 80 monumental sculptures and more.
+Find It Here.
+This month, we visit a museum that was known as “The Art Palace of the West” when it opened in 1886, a Cincinnati restaurant where the culinary and visual arts meet, a park that’s home to over 80 monumental sculptures and more.
 So, hop in, buckle up, and let’s hit the road.

 Cincinnati Art Museum